lightwastak3n/coding-problems/AoC/Advent_of_Code_2023.md

 Would have probably been easier to pad the entire thing with ".".

 ### Day 4
 Did extra loop over everything in the first solution.
 Added JS solution as a practice.
-Same as Python basically.S
+Same as Python basically.

+### Day 5
+So much harder than the previous day.
+Took me hours to solve.
+It's messy but I'm not sure I can make it much shorter.
+It's also a bit weird with ranges order being one way in the text and the other in the actual data.
+Really hard to keep track of what I was doing.

+### Day 6
+Easiest day so far.
+First solution is already clean.
+Second solution just does both parts at once and I tried to make it more compact.